 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 8 years of technical progress since the 5D Mark II launch.

-Arguments in favor of the Canon EOS 5D Mark II:
+Advantages of the Canon EOS 5D Mark II:

 - Easier framing: Has an optical viewfinder for image framing and settings control.